The New iPad Pro

 That’s in addition to the expected stuff like email, note-taking, and writing & publishing this piece.

 Lightroom works better on iOS than on the Mac, but any performance gains from the new iPad are mild at best.
 Exports are faster for sure, but most bulk exports that I perform are from the Mac, not iOS.
 The new iPad’s USB-C port doesn’t yet enable me to import or manage photo files any differently than I do now, nor does it reduce cable clutter in my life (it actually adds to it since I otherwise don’t typically bring a USB-C cable with me).
-It does transfer things faster, which is appreciated, but the reality is that when I import a full card of photos, I’m not sitting around watching it work—I go do something else.
+It does transfer things faster, which is appreciated, but the reality is that when I import a full card of photos, I’m not sitting around waiting for it to complete—I go do something else.
 So that import taking 2 minutes instead of 5 doesn’t change anything for me.

 The experience of using Affinity Designer, Concepts, Procreate, and other design-related apps I use isn’t significantly different.
 The iPad Pro hardware was always so far ahead of the software burden on it that even two years later the first gen feels overqualified.